alireza-naman/authentication/readme.md

 ### Caching

-The library uses this [caching library][cache], although you don't have to use it, you can define a memcached server to use, or if you don't the library will simpily query the database when required.
+The library uses this [caching library][cache], although you don't have to use it, you can define a memcached server to use, or if you don't the library will simply query the database when required.

 ### Tables